-Generally, a parent seeking to move the children more than one hundred (100) miles from the other parent must give the non-moving parent notice of the intention to relocate at least sixty (60) days prior to the proposed move, pursuant to Arizona Revised Statute Section 25-408.
+A parent seeking to move the children more than one hundred (100) miles from the other parent must give the nonmoving parent notice of the intention to relocate at least sixty (60) days before the proposed move, according to Arizona Revised Statute Section 25-408.

-During that sixty (60) day time period, the non-moving spouse may petition the court for an injunction to prohibit the other parent from moving the children.
-There are certain statutory exceptions which, if applicable to your particular case, may allow a parent to move with the parties’ children prior to the expiration of the sixty (60) day notice.
+During that sixty (60) day period, the non-moving spouse may petition the court for an injunction to prohibit the other parent from moving the children.
+There are certain statutory exceptions which, if applicable to your particular case, may allow a parent to make progress with the parties’ children before the expiration of the sixty (60) day notice.

 One tactic some parents have used to circumvent the one hundred mile rule, which is contained in Arizona Revised Statute Section 25-408, is to make multiple moves that are all less than the one hundred mile threshold but cumulatively (i.e., move after move) is more than one hundred miles; all without needing the permission of the court.
 You should read our summary of the Arizona Court of Appeals decision in the Thompson v.
 Thompson case for more information regarding that issue.

 It is also important to note that the move away statute (i.e., A.R.S.
 25-408) provides a remedy to stop a child’s relocation to another state.
 Others, such as grandparents, who have court ordered parenting time with the kids cannot use A.R.S.
 25-408 to attempt to prevent a parent from relocating a child out of the state of Arizona.
 You should read our summary of the Arizona Court of Appeals decision in the Sheehan v.
 Flower case in which the Court of Appeals concluded a grandparent cannot use the remedies in A.R.S.
 25-408 to prevent a parent from relocating his or her grandchild out of Arizona.